elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 The first energy drink that had a good taste that persuaded me to buy another one.
 This is great and it's only downfall is this slight after taste that lingers.
 I forget exactly what that "bad" taste is, but I'll update this article the next time I drink it.
 Rated 9 / 10 because I'm saving the perfect score until I've tasted and reviewed at least 10 energy drinks.

 It's unfortunate I can't get this in Canada anymore.
 Then I'd be able to re-rate it.

-### Celsius Orange (8.9 / 10)

-The first time was okay, but the second time, already chilled from the fridge, it was very refreshing.
-It is not recommended to eat anything sugary alongside this drink, otherwise the flavour might get ruined.

 ### Celsius Sparkling Arctic Vibe (8.6 / 10)